NuxGeo/river4ogs/README.md

 # Shapely_line_filter - an illustration

 ---
-This tool simplifies a network consists of polylines, for example, a river network.
+This tool filters a network consists of polylines, for example, a river network.
+Input and output are all [MultiLineString](https://shapely.readthedocs.io/en/latest/manual.html#MultiLineString).
+Source data like ESRI Shapefile and GeoJSON file can be filtered or simplified using this tool, however, the attribute table of the original data will not exist in your filtered data.

-__The tool does two things:__
+__The tool does four things:__
-1. Remove short disconnected lines.
+1. Remove short dead-end lines.
-2. For lines share the same endpoints, remove those which are not the shortest.
+2. Remove short disjoint lines.
+3. Remove rings.
+4. Remove oxbow lakes.
 ---

 The tool requires the [Shapely](https://github.com/Toblerity/Shapely) Python package.

-## 1. Remove short disconnected lines
+## 1. Remove short dead-end lines
+Dead-end lines intersect only one other line.
-Let's first create a [MultiLineString](https://shapely.readthedocs.io/en/latest/manual.html#MultiLineString) that needs to be simplified.
+First, create a simple *MultiLineString* that needs to be filtered.

 ```python